 Coordinate Geometry Class 9th Notes - Free NCERT Class 9th Maths Chapter 3 Notes - Download PDF

 Coordinate geometry is the study of geometrical figures that link algebra and geometry by defining points on the axes.
 The other name of coordinate geometry is analytic geometry or Cartesian geometry.
 Coordinate geometry helps to determine the distance between two points on the coordinate axes.
 Coordinate geometry is the study of algebraic equations on a graph.
-Coordinate geometry is used in many areas, like determining the distance between two places to determine the area of a triangle in the Cartesian plane, determining the midpoint of a line, in GPS, determining the longitude and latitude, forecasting, storms' exact location, etc.
+Coordinate geometry is used in many areas, like determining the distance between two places to determine the area of a triangle in the Cartesian plane, determining the midpoint of a line, in GPS, determining the longitude and latitude, forecasting, storms' exact location, etc. The primary benefit of these NCERT notes for class 9 Maths is that they present concepts clearly and straightforwardly, making learning easier and more effective.

 This Story also Contains

-2. Cartesian System
+3. Cartesian System

-5. NCERT Exemplar Solutions for Class 9
+5. NCERT Class 9 Maths Notes – Chapter-Wise Links

 Coordinate Geometry Class 9th Notes - Free NCERT Class 9th Maths Chapter 3 Notes - Download PDF

-Coordinate Geometry
+Coordinate Geometry Class 9th Notes

-NCERT Class 9 Maths Chapter 3 Coordinate Geometry: Notes
+NCERT Class 9 Maths Chapter 3 Coordinate Geometry Notes

 Coordinate Geometry: It is an analytical geometry that is used for defining the exact position of a point using coordinates.